WJMY (TV): Early years

 The Rev. Dr. Robert M. Parr, founder of the Gilead Baptist Church, filed for the channel 62 allocation in Allen Park on September 20, 1960 (as well as an FM station at 98.3 MHz).
 Both stations were to carry his initials in their call letters as WRMP.
-However, a month after receiving the construction permit for the FM station, he instead acquired a construction permit for a higher-power FM station at 98.7 licensed to Detroit (which station went to air in 1961 as WBFG).
+However, a month after receiving the construction permit for the FM station, he instead acquired a construction permit for a higher-power FM station at 98.7 licensed to Detroit (which went to air in 1961 as WBFG).
 Since FCC rules at the time disallowed common use of call letters between stations with different cities of license, channel 62 was renamed WJMY on May 8, 1961.
 Parr then filed to move channel 20 from Ann Arbor to Allen Park, modifying his permit to operate on that channel.

 On October 7, 1962, WJMY began operations, and the Detroit Free Press began including its listings.
 Station manager Henry Vanden Bosch stated channel 20 was only operating two hours nightly (7:00 to 9:00 p.m.) with "travel and information films", augmented by a weekly broadcast of the 1953 series The Air Force Story.
 On Sundays, WJMY aired a block of "gospel films" from noon to 2:00 p.m.
 Channel 20 also aired such one-off specials as Trial For Tara, a production of the Catholic Church about St. Patrick's victory over paganism in Ireland, and the US Navy-produced The John Glenn Story to commemorate the first anniversary of his spaceflight.
 Dr. Parr's son-in-law, Theron Spurr, offered five-minute sermons right before sign-off each night.
 Ratings were minuscule, though, and on June 10, 1963, WJMY suspended operations.